KyleCarlo/IEEE-Dec64-Converter/README.md

 # IEEE-754 Decimal-64 Converter

 ## Overview
 - This repository contains a Decimal to IEEE-754 Decimal-64 floating-point converter, developed as a course requirement for CSARCH2 (Computer Architecture) at De La Salle University - Manila.
 The converter is designed to handle large numbers with more than 16 digits, supporting special cases like *NaN*.
 It outputs results in binary and hexadecimal forms, with an option to save the results to a text file.
+This READMe.md file serves as the analysis writeup for the project.

 ## Features
 - **Input**: Accepts decimal numbers in base-10 format, supporting more than 16 digits.
 Users can choose their preferred rounding method.